Fidelity vs Schwab Comparison

 Third, It’s Desktop Software

-Schwab’s desktop system is thinkorswim.
-It has many of the same features that ATP offers, including Level II quotes, direct-access routing, and advanced options strategies.
+thinkorswim is Schwab’s desktop software.
+It has a lot of the same tools that ATP has, including Level II

 Winner: Tie